Decoding Different Meanings of Sh*t

 • Speaking

-I've taught English online since 2012, lived and worked in China, and have experience with students from Asia and Europe.
-Since 2019, I've also taught corporate IT English.
-Passionate about tech, global issues, and sports, I keep students engaged with challenges, games, and deep discussions.
+I've been teaching English online since 2012, connecting with students across Asia and Europe.
+In 2019, I jumped into the world of corporate IT English, helping professionals level up their communication skills.
+I’m all about tech, global issues, and sports, and I make sure my lessons are packed with challenges, games, and thought-provoking discussions.